devDaviHtrb/AuctionProject/README.md

-# AuctionProject
+# Auction Project
-This repository is an academic project focused on the integration of database concepts, front and back-end web development and design, using technologies such as HTML, CSS, Python, JavaScript and MariaDB, which we will use to develop a fictitious auction website.
+This repository is an academic project focused on the integration of database concepts, front and back-end web development and design, using technologies such as HTML, CSS, Python, JavaScript and Postgre, which we will use to develop a fictitious auction website.

 <!--
 SingUp